jllopezpino/blog/_posts/2015-09-75-online-resources-data-science-and-analysis.md

 ---
 layout: post
-title: 75+ online resources to boost your data science and analysis skills
+title: 75+ free online resources to boost your data science and analysis skills
 excerpt: "Compilation of links to posts, tutorials, video lectures and workshops that either [I've shared on Twitter](https://twitter.com/jllopezpino) in the last couple of years or I have in my bookmarks."
 tags: [online resouces, data science, data analysis]
 modified: 2015-09-30